HessLabUW/BECharacterization/README.md

 Run this script first without the *-t* flag and it will show you what the actual sequences you are using to build the indices.
 You can then determine the porper trims using the *-s* and *-e* flags.
 Once you are sure you have the right oligos.
 Run with the *-t* flag which will generate the bowtie index files in the Indices folder as well as update the screen_type_index.txt

+###### Output:

+This script generates the bowtie files in the Indices folder and updates the screen_type_index.txt in the Indices folder.

 #### make_fa_TargetSite_Indices_b2.py
 >usage: Make index for alignment [-h] [-s STRIM] [-e ETRIM] [-n NUMS] [-o] [-t] [-b BOWTIE] oligo_file short_name full_name